rdegges/rdegges-blog/articles/2012/my-bane-multiple-projects.md

+---
-Title: My Bane - Multiple Projects
+title: "My Bane - Multiple Projects"
-Date: 2012-10-13
-Tags: personal development
+date: "2012-10-13"
+tags: ["personal development"]
+slug: "my-bane-multiple-projects"
-Summary: I suck at multi-tasking.
-It's a lot easier to focus on a single thing at a time.
+description: "I suck at multi-tasking.
+It's a lot easier to focus on a single thing at a time."
+---

 ![Bane Sketch][]